List of 30 Rock characters: Cerie

-Jenna is intimidated by Cerie's youth.
-When seeing Cerie propping her feet up on her desk without her shoes in "Greenzo", Jenna assumes bare feet are "in" and pads around shoeless in the hope of appearing young and hip.
-Immediately upon arriving at LAX to start her post-TGS film career in "Hogcock!", Jenna sees nothing but beautiful 20-something women and is approached by Cerie's look-alike who addresses her as "Ma'am" and asks if she needs a wheelchair to baggage claim.

 Toofer Spurlock

 James "Toofer" Spurlock (Keith Powell) is a proud African-American Harvard University alumnus, Harvard Krokodiloes alumnus, and TGS writer, who often disagrees with Tracy and Frank (although he and Frank often socialize with Lutz).
 He detests the stereotypical aspects of black culture he believes are embodied by Tracy Jordan, and he serves as a foil to Tracy, who (like the majority of the TGS staff) finds him pretentious.
 According to Liz, Toofer is "afraid of black people" and he is disappointed when he is set up on a date with a black woman.
 Despite this, he claims tremendous pride in his black heritage and identity, showing off a photo of an ancestor who was an officer in the Civil War; later, he discovers the man actually fought for the Confederacy.
 According to Jack, his nickname is "Toofer" because "with him you get a two-for-one; he's a black guy and a Harvard guy".
 Frank (with whom he shares an office) called him a "black nerd" à la Steve Urkel.
 It was revealed in "Lee Marvin vs. Derek Jeter" that Toofer was only hired because of affirmative action; he quits in anger, before he agrees to return.
-He insisted that in order to return, his fellow writers must stop calling him Toofer, but he relented when they suggested worse nicknames.
-Pete's suggestion of "Threefer, because you're also gay," is the first time that Toofer's sexuality is officially called into question, though Liz had previously insulted him, saying "Look, it's Sherlock Homo here to solve the case of the gay sweater."
+He insisted that to return, his fellow writers must stop calling him Toofer, but he relented when they suggested worse nicknames.
+Pete's suggestion of "Threefer, because you're also gay", is the first time that Toofer's sexuality is officially called into question, though Liz had previously insulted him, saying "Look, it's Sherlock Homo here to solve the case of the gay sweater."
 Toofer also agrees that he can get the group through "black-, gay-, and nerd-controlled areas".
 However, in some episodes, like "The Pilot", "TGS Hates Women", "Anna Howard Shaw Day", and "Up All Night", Toofer has shown an attraction to women.
 The character's name was inspired by series writer Robert Carlock.